Tales from the Darkside: The Movie

 Tales from the Darkside: The Movie is a 1990 American comedy horror anthology film directed by John Harrison, serving as a spin-off of the anthology television series Tales from the Darkside.
-The film depicts a kidnapped paperboy who tells three stories of horror to the suburban witch who is preparing to eat him.
+The film depicts the frame story of a kidnapped paperboy who tells three stories of horror to the suburban witch who is preparing to eat him.

 Plot

 Prologue

 Betty, an affluent suburban housewife and modern-day witch, plans a dinner party for her fellow witches.
 The main dish is to be Timmy, a young boy whom she has captured and chained up in her pantry.
-To stall her from stuffing and roasting him, the boy tells her three horror stories from a book she gave him, titled Tales from the Darkside.
+To stall her from cooking him, the boy tells her three stories from a book she gave him, titled Tales from the Darkside.

 Lot 249

-A graduate student, Edward Bellingham, has been cheated by two classmates, Susan, and Lee, who framed him for theft to ruin his chances of winning a scholarship for which they were competing.
-As revenge, Bellingham reanimates a mummy and uses it to murder them both.
-Susan's brother Andy kidnaps Bellingham, forces him to summon the mummy, then destroys it and burns its remains and what he believes to be the reanimation parchment.
+Graduate student Edward Bellingham has been cheated by two classmates, Susan and Lee, who framed him for theft to ruin his chances of winning a scholarship for which they were competing.
+As revenge, Bellingham reanimates a mummy and uses it to murder them.

+Susan's brother Andy kidnaps Bellingham, forces him to summon the mummy, then destroys it and burns its remains.
+He also burns what he believes to be the reanimation parchment.
 He considers killing Bellingham, but in the end cannot bring himself to commit real murder.

-However, Bellingham brings Susan and Lee back from the dead (having switched the reanimation parchment with a similar one) and dispatches them to Andy's dorm, where they greet the terrified Andy by saying that Bellingham sends his regards.
+However, Bellingham resurrects Susan and Lee (having switched the reanimation parchment with a similar one) and dispatches them to Andy's dorm.
+They greet the terrified Andy by saying that Bellingham sends his regards.